 Jurisdiction has this?
-(Yes/No) has this? date of enactment or plan (local, county, Responsible Person, Department or Agency Post-Disaster Recovery/ Reconstruction Code No - - - How has or will this be integrated Not applicable d with the HMP a and how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Post-Disaster Recovery/ Reconstruction Code No - - - How has or will this be integrated Not applicable d with the HMP a and how does this reduce risk?
 Real Estate Disclosure Requirements Yes Property Condition Disclosure Act, NY Code - Article 14 §460- 467 State NYS Department of State, Real Estate Agent